Victoria Recreation Ground: Newport Victoria Sports Club

 Part of the new club, the similarly named Newport Victoria Sports Club, which operated as the Newport Lawn Tennis Club was formed in 1910 and was originally based here at Victoria Recreation Ground.
 As well as tennis, the club also incorporated table tennis and hockey.
 However, in 1964, the club moved to playing tennis at the Priory Secondary Girls' School courts and were awaiting planning permission for new headquarters.
-The only explanation found for the move was that the fortunes of the club had "reached a low ebb", although in view of the fact that the awaited planning permission was next to Victoria Recreation Ground, it may imply that the pavilion's condition was deteriorating badly.
+The only explanation found for the move was that the fortunes of the club had "reached a low ebb", although as the awaited planning permission was next to Victoria Recreation Ground, it may imply that the pavilion's condition was deteriorating badly.

 In 1966, their new premises were ready on an alternative site and they moved to Mount Pleasant Road, using an £80 ex-army hut as their headquarters.
 There were three adjacent grass tennis courts.
 In 1971, the club celebrated its Diamond Jubilee and eventually returned to its original home at Victoria Recreation Ground in 1983, after a 19-year absence, with the formation of the current Newport Victoria Sports and Social Club.

 Following the move, the former site of the club at Mount Pleasant Road was quickly developed for housing.